dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.44 (February 2nd, 2022)

 Along with a fresh look and feel, you can now render a DAG in the IDE seamlessly with a metric node.
-We've also updated recommended dbt commands in the IDE to include dbt Core v1.0 commands, for example, you now see "build" and the "--select" argument.
+We've also updated recommended dbt commands in the IDE to include dbt Core v1.0 commands, which means you will now see recommendations for "build" and the "--select" argument.

 Updates to the scheduler include localized timestamps and how long a run remains blocked, which pinpoints how long a job is unable to run.
 For example, a run might be blocked waiting for a previous job to finish.
 Look for these changes in the Timing tab for run details.